zeynabtanveer/CodeAlpha-Tasks/README.md

 Welcome to my repository for the CodeAlpha Internship!
-This repository contains the projects/tasks completed during the internship, showcasing my work in [your tech stack or domain, e.g., web development, machine learning, etc.].
+This repository contains the projects/tasks completed during the internship, showcasing my work in data analytics .

 Table of Contents